Maid to Order

-Maid to Order is a 1987 American comedy/fantasy film.
-It is a variation on the Cinderella formula, where the fairy godmother is not the means to a better life for the heroine, but rather the nemesis.
-Rather than doing so out of malice, though, the fairy godmother hopes to teach the heroine that life has more of importance than financial security.
+Maid to Order is a 1987 American comedy-fantasy film co-written and directed by Amy Holden Jones.
+It stars Ally Sheedy as spoiled rich kid Jessie, who is made penniless when her fairy godmother casts a spell to erase her identity, forcing her to become a maid in a reversal of the Cinderella formula.

 Plot

 Jessica "Jessie" Montgomery (Ally Sheedy) is a bratty, hard-partying rich girl in her mid-20s.
 Jessie's self-indulgent lifestyle (along with a lack of respect for anything or anybody, even herself) has been wearing thin on her father Charles (Tom Skerritt), a widowed philanthropist.
 When Jessie's boyfriend Brent (Jason Beghe) breaks up with her, out of frustration with her immaturity and utter lack of values, she could not care less.
 Then, Jessie is arrested for drug possession and DWI with a suspended license (she also attempts to bribe her arresting officers).
 Charles blames himself for his daughter's downward spiral: Jessie's mother died only a few years after the girl was born; instead of laying down the law, he spoiled Jessie rotten...often leaving her in the care of his valet Woodrow (Theodore Wilson) and other family retainers.
 Now, hearing that his daughter has been busted and her car impounded, he wishes aloud (ostensibly to Woodrow, but also to himself) that he had never had a daughter.
 Outside, a star falls.
 Jessie's identity is magically erased, leaving her fully clothed, but with no resources or possessions, and no family or friends.

 Enter Stella Winston (Beverly D'Angelo), a fairy godmother who has been "assigned" to the Montgomery family.
 Stella pays Jessie's bail and explains what has happened as a result of Charles' wish.
 Being Jessie, she does not believe a word Stella says.
 When she walks to her father's mansion, neither he nor any of the servants recognize her; neither does Jimmy, the family dog.
-When Jessie breaks into the mansion, she is promptly chased out and has to flee when the cops show up.
+When Jessie breaks into the mansion, she is promptly chased out and has to escape when the police show up.